MichaelPena7/cse15l-lab-reports/index.md

 ![Image](grepex8.png)

 In summary, this command is incredibly useful in finding the inverse content of what "grep -l" would normally display.
-In my cases, if you didn't want a file to mention "water", then chapters 8 and 9 would be the perfect place to start as -L would display them.
+In my cases, if you didn't want a file to mention "water", then chapters 8 and 9 would be the perfect place to start as -rL would display them.

 **Credits**